XLPI/FunDBs/README.md

 # FunDBs
-Play with databases mongoDB, PostgreSQL and so on
+Play with databases mongoDB, PostgreSQL and so on.